kyrabrown/webware-sink-em/README.md

 - CSS used for visual styling
 - High contrast colors used against a light background to ensure elements are visible for users with low vision
 - Descriptive and clear instructions for users in game
-- Contrasting keyboard focus on elements selected via keyboard to clarity for keyboard users
+- Contrasting keyboard focus on elements selected via keyboard to provide clarity for keyboard users